 You can expect one to two periods of out of hours work in a calendar month.
 On evenings (4:30pm to 11:30pm) and weekends (8am to 9pm) there are two registrars rostered to main theatre and one registrar to obstetrics.
 Overnight there is one registrar in main theatre and one in obstetrics.
 Consultants are on site until 9pm and on-call from home overnight.
 Overnight there are four consultants on call (first, second, third and fourth on call) including a paediatric, cardiac, and obstetric anaesthetist.
 SMOs are very amenable to being contacted to attend overnight.

 SSU and VOP opportunities and WBAs to achieve

 There is ample opportunity to meet all SSU and VOP requirements in Waikato.

 Teaching and exam preparation

 There are extremely well run exam preparation programmes for Part 1 (Tuesday afternoon) and Part 2 (Wednesday afternoon) exams and this time is protected.
 Trainees based at Tauranga and Rotorua Hospitals travel to Waikato for these teaching sessions.

-There are monthly simulation sessions at the Waikato Simulation Centre and Thursday is set aside for practical skills teaching sessions (ALS, paediatric life support, CICO, Echo, fibreoptic), which are on an ad‑hoc basis.
+There are regular simulation sessions at the Waikato Simulation Centre and Thursday is set aside for practical skills teaching sessions (ALS, paediatric life support, CICO, echo, fibreoptic, and other airway skills).